-XIV.
+XXIII.
 RECORDS

-The College will retain the following records for a period of seven (7) years: investigations; audio recording or transcripts of hearings; outcomes (including any sanctions imposed on the respondent and any remedies designed to restore or preserve the complainant's equal access to the College's education program or activity); appeals and outcomes; alternative resolution; and, all materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates alternative resolutions.
-The College also will retain for a period of seven (7) years, records of any action, including any supportive measures, taken in response to a report or formal complaint of sexual harassment about which it has "actual knowledge," including documentation of the basis for the College's conclusion that its response was not deliberately indifferent, and documentation that it has taken measures designed to restore or preserve equal access to the College's education program or activity; if no supportive measure is provided to the complainant, documentation will include the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+The College will retain the following records for a period of seven (7) years: investigations; audio recording or transcripts of hearings (the recording will be available to the parties for inspection and review, upon request); outcomes (including any sanctions imposed on the Respondent and any remedies designed to restore or preserve the Complainant's equal access to the College's education program or activity); appeals and outcomes; alternative resolution; and, all materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates alternative resolutions.
+The College also will also retain for a period of seven (7) years records of any action, including any supportive measures, taken in response to a report or formal complaint of sex-based discrimination/harassment about which it has "actual knowledge," including documentation of the basis for the College's conclusion that its response was not deliberately indifferent, and documentation that it has taken measures designed to restore or preserve equal access to the College's education program or activity; if no supportive measure is provided to the Complainant, documentation will include the reasons why such a response was not clearly unreasonable in light of the known circumstances.

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, conduct records are part of a student's educational record.
 These records can be released with the student's written consent or pursuant to federal and/or state law, or as otherwise required or permitted by law (e.g., a lawfully issued subpoena or judicial order).
-With a student's written consent (e.g., records are needed for graduate school or transfer applications, prospective employers, governmental agencies), the college typically will report findings that resulted in a sanction of deferred suspension, suspension, or dismissal; and, if the student withdrew or otherwise left the College with a pending allegation of misconduct, the College will report that fact.
+With a student's written consent (e.g., records are needed for graduate school or transfer applications, prospective employers, governmental agencies), the College typically will report findings that resulted in a sanction of deferred suspension, suspension, or dismissal; and, if the student withdrew or otherwise left the College with a pending allegation of misconduct, the College will report that fact.
 A student's disciplinary record may be shared with faculty, administrative staff, and other authorized employees and agents of the College who have a legitimate educational interest in the information, including but not limited to employees associated with study abroad, alcohol assessment referrals, and leadership assessments.
 The College's FERPA Guidelines provide additional information about a student's right to privacy and the disclosure of confidential records.